 No one is perfect, not even your dad.

-The best thing to do in an obituary is to speak about the positives and keep it focused on that.
+The best thing to do in an obituary is to note the positives and keep it focused.
 When an individual has passed away, emotions are always high.
 It is never a great decision to incite division or cause family issues, which is what can occur when negative things are written in someone’s obituary.

 Additionally, obituaries are public, as they are often posted in newspapers.
-Embarrassing members of the family by sharing family drama in such a setting is never a good thing to do either.
+Embarrassing family members by sharing family drama in such a setting is never a good thing to do, either.

-Some facts are simply not worth bringing up, especially if doing so might cause drama in the family.
-Speaking about first wives can be dishonoring to the current wife, or mentioning abusive alcoholic tendencies can cause embarrassment.
+Some facts are not worth mentioning, especially if doing so might cause drama in the family.
+Speaking about first wives can dishonor the current wife, or saying abusive alcoholic tendencies can cause embarrassment.
 Instead of focusing on his selfish tendencies or how he may have been a ladies’ man, focus on the positive aspects of your father’s life.

-For individuals who did not have a positive relationship with their father, this can be difficult.
+This can be difficult for individuals who do not have a positive relationship with their father.
 Lying is never required in writing an obituary, and if there are not many positive things for you to share, keeping things professional and brief is appropriate.

-Rather than airing out dirty laundry or causing troubles between family members, keep things focused on facts.
-This can be a simple and easy way to write an obituary for a father that was not always present or involved.
+Keep things focused on facts rather than airing out dirty laundry or causing trouble between family members.
+This can be a simple and easy way to write an obituary for a father who was not always present or involved.

-The family of former New York Police Department officer Lawrence H. Pfaff Sr., who his son Lawrence Pfaff Jr. and other children viewed as narcissistic, absent, and abusive when he was around, decided to “tell-it-like-it-is” – with unexpected consequences.
-The Florida-Times Union, a Gannett publication, at first published and then retracted the obituary, returning the $168 fee on the grounds that the obituary defamed the dead person.
+The family of former New York Police Department officer Lawrence H. Pfaff Sr., whose son Lawrence Pfaff Jr. and other children viewed as selfish, absent, and abusive when he was around, decided to “tell-it-like-it-is” – with unexpected consequences.
+The Florida-Times Union, a Gannett publication, first published and then retracted the obituary, returning the $168 fee because the obituary defamed the dead person.
 The newspaper instead offered a number to the Substance Abuse and Mental Health Services Administration and a link to Alcoholics Anonymous.
 (Read the obituary from the Florida-Times Union here.)

 How Can You Personalize An Obituary For Your Father?

 The beginning of obituaries is often standardized.
-Many start out with the same kind of biographical information, but what comes after that is where personalization can take place.
+Many start with biographical information, but what comes after that is where personalization can take place.

 Examples Of Obituaries For Fathers

 There are plenty of places to go for examples of writing an obituary for your father.
-Sometimes looking online is best, as often a quick search can turn up many free obituary examples to follow.
-If taking a humorous tone would best suit your dad, just type “humorous obituary for father” to see how others have incorporated humor.
+Sometimes, looking online is best; a quick search can yield many free obituary examples.
+If taking a humorous tone would best suit your dad, type “humorous obituary for father” to see how others have incorporated humor.

 Many websites offer free-to-use templates, along with other people’s obituaries.
 Following and patterning an obituary you find online can help you find your voice in writing your dad’s obituary.